toddfoster/sharedprayers/layouts/shortcodes/misc/litanyforachurch-expanded.md

 **We thank you, Lord.**

 ##### Leader:
-For the fellowship of the Blessed Virgin Mary, Blessed Thomas our patron, and all your Saints,
+For the fellowship of the Blessed Virgin Mary, Blessed Luke our patron, and all your Saints,
 ##### **People:**
 **We thank you, Lord.**